-Vegetarian Taco Pasta is a easy and healthy meal that comes together in less than 30 minutes!
-Using whole wheat rotini makes it even better, and your kids won’t even notice the difference.
+Vegetarian Taco Pasta is an easy and healthy meal that comes together in less than 30 minutes!
+Using whole wheat rotini makes it even better, and your kids won't even notice the difference.

 Bulk Items Used: Black Beans, Whole Wheat Rotini

 My friend recently had a baby and I wanted to take dinner over to her and her family.
 (I loved it when people did that for me!)
 It was really hard for me to decide what to make for her.
 I didn't want to drop something off that her family wasn't going to like, ya know?